project-chip/connectedhomeip/examples/lighting-app/bouffalolab/bl702/README.md

         folder.
 Such as chip-bl702-lighting-example.flash.py for lighting-app
         example.
 Please check `help` option of script for more detail.

-        -   Hold BOOT pin and reset board, let it be in download mode.
+        -   Hold BOOT pin and reset chip, let it be in download mode.
         -   Download image as following execution under build output folder:

             ```shell